Skip to Content

 Eustachian Tube Dysfunction or ETD is one of the main causes of a blocked ear and this tube attaches your middle ear to your throat.
 You might already know, but this tube is where fluid or mucus goes from your ear to the back of your throat - which you then swallow.

-So when your Eustachian tube is blocked the fluid can't naturally flow and can become trapped in your middle ear and then cause blockage to your ear.
+When your Eustachian tube is blocked the fluid can't naturally flow and can become trapped in your middle ear and then cause blockage to your ear.
 Blocked ears usually come hand in hand with various infections like sinusitis (sinus pressure).

-There are other ailments that are brought on by infection, such as coughing, runny nose, sneezing, blocked ears and sore throat.
+There are other ailments that are brought on by infection, such as coughing, runny nose, sneezing, blocked ears, and sore throat.
 It is important to unblock your ears as soon as you can, as prolonged trapped fluid in your ear can cause ear infections - which is a build-up of bacteria or a viral infection that reaches your middle ear.

 Other symptoms of ear blockage caused by allergies or ear infections include: